gbif/registry/docs/grscicoll_batches.md

 You can find more information about these endpoints in the official API documentation.

 The processing of the batches is done asynchronously so those endpoints return a URL that contains information about the
 batch: `{gbif_api_base_path}/v1/grscicoll/institution/batch/{batchKey}`.
-The processing is not done until the state is `FINISHED` or 'FAILED'.
-If it failed you can find the errors in the
+The processing is not done until the state is `FINISHED` or `FAILED`.
+If it failed you can find the errors in the `errors field`.

-`errors field`.
-Also, this processing generates another CSV or TSV file with the original file plus a column called `ERRORS` where you can check if there has been with the import or update of that particular entity.
-Also, for the case of batches to import new entities it returns the key of the created entities in the `KEY` column.
-The same applies for contacts.
+Also, the batch processing generates another CSV or TSV file called `result file` that includes the original file plus a column called `ERRORS` where you can check if there has been issues for each entity.
+It also adds a column `KEY` if it doesn't exist yet and it will include the key of the newly created entities.
+The same applies to contacts.

 These generated files can be found at `{gbif_api_base_path}/v1/grscicoll/collection/batch/{batchKet}/resultFile`